GarciaInes/Scrum-Mastering/Retro/Questions.md

 * XX, if you were advising a friend on this (ie happier, safer whatever), what would you say to them?
 * What is here that you want to explore?
 * Imagine, it’s 30 days from now…what would you wish you had done today?
+* Whose perspective fo we have? which ones are we missing?

 ### To help bring content if the engagement/content is a bit stale:
 * Lets do a round, what is our shared context here?